BullShtGames/gamemaker-gui-creator/README.md

 # Gamemaker GUI Creator

 This is a Work In Progress In-game GUI creator for Gamemaker.
-The main goal is that you'll import a yyp to your game and you can design your GUI-s while in-game, so you wont't have to guess your dimesions, placements
+The main goal is that you'll import a yymps to your game and you can design your GUI-s while in-game, so you wont't have to guess your dimesions, placements

 ## Features